+Communicating with consumers is important.
 Your biggest ally in creating clear communications is your consumer.
 Do yourself a favor.
 Get to know her.
-She has a lot of thoughts about you she hasn’t shared—secret joys about what you do for her and more than a few gripes about what you could be doing better.
+She has a lot of thoughts about you that she hasn’t shared.
+She has secret joys about what you do for her.
+But also more than a few gripes about what you could be doing better.
 If you’re a healthcare product, the number of thoughts she has about you is higher than it is for most products.
 Healthcare decisions are high risk, after all (and potentially high reward).
 She might be making a healthcare decision for her child or spouse, for whom she takes even greater care.
 When it comes to communication of healthcare information, no amount of clarity is too much.

 Yet companies are rarely clear when it comes to healthcare information.
 Healthcare is awash with jargon, complex terms, and confusing acronyms.
 Numerous laws and regulations define what healthcare companies can say to consumers and how they say it.
 However, it is possible to abide by the regulations and make it easier for your consumer to make decisions.